isb-cgc/examples-R/inst/doc/Processing_Raw_Data_With_Bioconductor.md

 That's the one we want.
 Click away!

-That's going bring you to the Google Developer Console where you can select the your current project.
-If you don't have a project ID yet, make sure to sign up, and get that free compute time!
+That's going bring you to the Google Developer Console where you can select the correct cloud project.
+If you don't have a project yet, make sure to sign up, and get that free compute time!

 I'm going to select a 20GB disk and the "bioconductor/release_microarray" image.
 After you